ChaosNyaruko/personal-hub/README.md

-# A simple website that allows me access/record random stuff
+# A simple website that allows me to access/record random stuff without bloated note-taking systems.

 > [!WARNING]
 > Basically **"Vibe" coded**, using many different AI tools, so not very safe, not very performant, not very reliable, not very well-documented.